mikemiller35/pyTinifier/README.md

 ## Pre-Flight

-Make sure you set your `HOST` variable.
+Make sure you set your `FULL_URL` variable.
 Example would be `https://pytinifier.herokuapp.com/`

-Probably should change that varible name...As it's your full web access URL.